Sunstreaker/system-design/patterns-legacyDisplacement.md

-## Legacy application modernization patterns
+## Legacy application modernization steps

 The pattern for modernizing a legacy application typically involves the following steps: